Hell in a Cell (2014): Preliminary matches

 The actual pay-per-view opened with Dolph Ziggler defending the Intercontinental Championship against Cesaro in a two out of three falls match.
 Ziggler won the first fall by pinning Cesaro with a roll-up.
 Cesaro executed a Pop Up European Uppercut on Ziggler for a nearfall, while Ziggler executed a Famouser for another nearfall.
 Ziggler won the match after executing a Zig-Zag on Cesaro, winning the match 2 falls to 0 and retaining the title.

 Next, Nikki Bella faced Brie Bella.
 Nikki executed a Rack Attack on Brie for a near-fall.
 Brie applied the Yes!
 Lock on Nikki, who reached the ropes.
-Nikki executed a second Rack Attack to win the match, making Brie her personal assistant for 30 days.
+Nikki executed a second Rack Attack to win the match, making Brie her personal assistant for 1 month.

-After that, Gold and Stardust defended the Tag Team Championship against The Usos.
-Goldust executed a Final Cut on Jey Uso to win the match for his team.
+After that, Goldust and Stardust defended the Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
+Goldust executed a Final Cut on Jey to win the match for his team.

-In the fourth match, John Cena faced Randy Orton for a future shot at the WWE World Heavyweight Championship in a Hell in a Cell match, the second time the two had faced off inside the structure at the event after the 2009 show.
+In the fourth match, John Cena faced Randy Orton for a future shot at the WWE World Heavyweight Championship in a Hell in a Cell match, the second time the two had faced off inside the structure at the event after the 2009 event.
 During the match, Orton executed an RKO on Cena for a near-fall.
 As Orton and Cena traded counters, Orton attacked Cena with a low-blow for a near-fall.
 Cena applied the STF but Orton escaped.
 Cena finally executed an Attitude Adjustment for a near-fall.
 Cena attempted another Attitude Adjustment but Orton countered into another RKO for a near-fall.
 Cena executed another Attitude Adjustment for a near-fall.
 Cena won the match after he executed a Super Attitude Adjustment through a table.

 Next, Sheamus defended the United States Championship against The Miz.
 Damien Mizdow mimicked attacks and defenses throughout the match.
 The Miz executed a Skull Crushing Finale for a near-fall.
 Sheamus won the match after executing a Brogue Kick.

-After that, Big Show faced Rusev.
+After that, Big Show faced Rusev (accompanied by Lana).
 Rusev forced Big Show to submit to The Accolade to win the match.

-In the penultimate match, AJ Lee defended the Divas Championship against Paige.
+In the penultimate match, AJ Lee defended the Divas Championship against Paige (accompanied by Alicia Fox).
 AJ forced Paige to submit to the Black Widow to win the match.